Challenge Model A - Antique and Vintage Cameras

 Hooded focusing screen.

 A very similar model was offered by Optimus as the Kopit and by Levi.
+One of these companies may have been the supplier of cameras to Lizars prior to them establishing their own factory.

 The Zeiss Anastigmat was not advertised by Lizars although other high-class lenses such as Goerz were.